MS Bridge Program at Tufts

 Visit the School of Engineering Graduate Programs website for details on the program of study and degree requirements for all master’s degree programs.

 Please visit the Graduate Admissions website for information on School of Engineering graduate program tuition.

-All students from participating universities in the M.S.
-Bridge program will receive a $10,000 tuition scholarship to be applied in two $5,000 installments during the two semesters of enrollment.
-Students who stay beyond two semesters, such as those pursuing a thesis-track MS degree, will pay a continuation fee, which is currently $800 per additional semester.
+All students from participating universities in the MS Bridge program will receive a 20% tuition scholarship to be applied in equal installments during the two semesters of enrollment.
+Students who stay beyond two semesters, such as those pursuing a thesis-track MS degree, will pay a continuation fee, which is currently $900 per additional semester.

-Students in the Dual Degree Program receive an additional $20,000 tuition discount to be applied in two $10,000 installments during their third and fourth semesters of enrollment.
+Students enrolling in the Dual Degree Program will receive a 20% tuition scholarship applied in equal installments during the first two semesters of enrollment.
+An additional $20,000 tuition discount to be applied in two $10,000 installments during their third and fourth semesters of enrollment.